Kopi-Paste/Football_Trivia/README.md

 operator - for sorting scores in a table os - to operate with files random - to randomise the order of answers, loaded questions or results of hints

+Questions were created in February 2021 and updated in August 2021.

 The whole project is written in English, including the UI, but the default questions are written in Czech.